gengyanlei/fire-smoke-detect-yolov4/README.md

     image = cv2.imread(r'/home/Datasets/20200714085948.jpg', -1)
     draw_img = detect.predict_image(image, save_path='./pred.jpg')
     ```
+* Note:
-* Note: This project should be placed in the ./darknet folder
+    * This project should be placed in the ./darknet folder;
+    * Fire generally coexists with smoke, but we only marked fire;
+    * In addition, it is easy to confuse the negative sample of the fire and the light;

 ## How to train yolov4 in darknet (train)?
 0. Convert VOC format data to COCO format data
 1. Configure file information such as cfg